peterbrittain/asciimatics/doc/source/widgets.rst

 asciimatics will decide how big your label needs to be across all fields in the same column and then indent them all to create a more aesthetically pleasing layout.
-For example, this will provide a single column with labels for each field, indenting all of the fields to the same depth.
+For example, this will provide a single column with labels for each field, indenting all of the fields to the same depth:

 .. code-block:: python